 First things first: While I pride myself at being a pretty good skier, I am possibly the world’s worst snowboarder to ever grace the slopes.
 I am not kidding.
 Last weekend, Rebecca and I decided to embark on a ninety minute drive to Cataloochee Ski Area in Maggie Valley, NC.
 For those of you not familiar with Maggie Valley, it is a charming little town in the Smoky Mountains between Asheville, NC and the Cherokee Indian Reservation.

-Maggie Mountaineer Craft Store, Maggie Valley, NC
+Maggie Mountaineer Craft Store, near Cataloochee Ski resort in Maggie Valley, NC

 To shed some light on the town’s more shadier past, there are a couple of infamous characters who at one time called Maggie Valley their home.
 The first was local boogeyman and mass murderer, Peter Lundin.
 The second was local hero and renown moonshiner, Marvin “Popcorn” Sutton.
 Both are gone now.
 The first is serving a life sentence in a Denmark prison and the second tragically took his own life to avoid being locked away.

 Please don’t allow me to give you the wrong impression of this North Carolina mountain town.
 It’s actually a wonderful place for all sorts of family fun and adventure.
 There’s camping, cabin rentals, antique shops, craft fairs, mini-golf, snow-tubing, Carolina barbecue, and the list goes on and on.
 There’s even an amusement park there called Ghost Town in the Sky that was actually built atop a mountain.
 This truly unique fun park can only be accessed by riding up a 3,370 foot-long chairlift or an extremely steep railway to the top.
 Maggie Valley is also home to the most photographed view of the Smokies… and what a spectacular view it is!